penchdu/toy_compiler/README.md

 ```

-An executable file named a will be produced.
+An executable file named "a" will be produced in current location.
-It runs on Linux‑x86‑64 and prints the return value of the program.
+It can run on Linux‑x86‑64 and print the return int-value of the program.

 ---